Tell us about yourself and your background

 What is your role at Stem?

-What’s the most interesting project you’ve worked on lately?
+What would you say is the most interesting thing you’ve worked on lately?

 What recent industry trends have made a big impression on you?

-Any advice for someone wanting to enter the energy industry?
+Any advice for professionals wanting to enter the energy space?